-A shopping spree is just plain old wasted money.
+A shopping spree is just plain old money wasted.

 In all honesty, did you really need a brand new wardrobe?
 Or do you plan to cram more into your overflowing closets?
 Do you have tags on clothes from your last shopping spree?

-A shopping spree is typically a way to cover up some emotional trigger that you are experiencing.
-Afterwards, you may regret the shopping spree and associated wasted money.
+A shopping spree is typically a way to cover up some emotional triggers that you are experiencing.
+Afterward, you may regret the shopping spree and associated wasted money.